From Historic Trades, to tavern meals, to one-of-a-kind evening programs, these fan favorites will make for an unforgettable visit!

 Enjoy a menu of colonial-inspired favorites and specialty beer, such as our own Old Stitch and Dear Old Mum.
 Enjoy dining inside the tavern all day, 7 days a week with shared plates, old favorites such as Brunswick Stew and Welsh Rarebit, as well as Shepherd’s Pye and Bangers and Mash.
 Join us for table games after 5pm.
 For outside dining under the grape arbor, Chowning’s Garden Snack Bar Grill is open from 11am–4pm daily serving burgers, hot dogs, bratwurst rolls, Brunswick Stew, BBQ, salads and sweet treats.

 Step back into the time of the Stamp Act and learn about the fashionable world of the coffeehouse, where Williamsburg's citizens and visitors met to share news, transact business, and debate politics.
-Meet people of the past and converse over coffee, tea, or velvety chocolate - prepared in the 18th-century manner.
+Meet people of the past and converse over coffee, tea, or velvety chocolate - prepared in the 18th-century style.

 The fun doesn't end just because the sun sets.
 Whether you're looking for some drama or to be spooked, there's something to entertain you.